gavlenamdev/cricket-score/README.md

 5. python3-dbus

 ### changes to main.py file
-in `main.py`, modify the team name in line 7, 8.
+in `main.py`, modify the team names in line 7, 8.

 ### How to run
 python main.py